 Acne can be caused by a variety of different factors such as excess oil production, bacterial growth, (Propionibacterium acnes) and hormonal imbalances.
 PCOS acne is driven by hormonal imbalances.
 Below are the most common imbalances we see with PCOS resulting in acne:

 - Testosterone is often elevated in women with PCOS which can cause the sebaceous glands to produce too much sebum causing acne lesions.
+This type of acne is usually found on the jawline, chest and back.

 - Insulin Resistance can cause high levels of insulin to be circulating in the blood.
 Insulin can drive testosterone production, which in turn, can cause acne.